victordepaiva/brick-breaker-ruby/README.md

 - Optimized canvas rendering with efficient collision detection
 - Minimal DOM manipulation for smooth gameplay
 - Responsive design that scales appropriately
+- Efficient brick state management with status tracking

+## Debug Tools

+The game includes hidden debug functionality for testing and development:

+### **Accessing Debug Tools**
+- Press the **' key** (apostrophe) to toggle debug buttons
+- Debug buttons appear to the right of the "Start Game" button

+### **Debug Features**
+- **Clear Record**: Resets the high score to 0 and removes from localStorage
+- **Force Win**: Instantly destroys all bricks and triggers victory condition

+### **Debug Button Layout**
+- Positioned right-aligned with the game frame
+- Same vertical level as the "Start Game" button
+- Styled to match the game's visual theme

 ## Development